Michael Spinks vs. Gerry Cooney

-Michael Spinks vs. Gerry Cooney, billed as The War at the Shore, was a professional boxing match contested on June 15, 1987, for The Ring and lineal heavyweight titles.
+Michael Spinks vs. Gerry Cooney, billed as The War at the Shore, was a professional boxing match contested on June 15, 1987, for The Ring heavyweight title.

 Background

 A Michael Spinks–Gerry Cooney fight had long been in the works dating back to January 1986.
 Spinks' promoter Butch Lewis had been talks with Cooney and his team about Spinks possibly making his first defense against Cooney after his heavyweight title win against Larry Holmes the previous September.
 These talks stalled when Lewis joined forces with Don King to create the heavyweight unification series after which Spinks was entered into the series with a rematch against Holmes being named as his first fight in the series.
 Cooney, after failing to defeat Larry Holmes for the WBC heavyweight title in 1982, had fought extremely sparingly since.
 Following a 16-month layoff after returning to boxing in late 1984 following a 13-month layoff, Cooney was matched up against fringe contender Eddie Gregg on May 31, 1986, with the winner expected to challenge Spinks, who held the IBF heavyweight title and was recognized as the lineal heavyweight champion.
 After knocking out Gregg in the first round of their fight, Cooney hoped to begin negotiations with Spinks, whom had successfully made the first defense of his title the previous month in a rematch with Holmes.
 However, Spinks pivoted and instead chose to make his next defense against the IBF's #12 ranked contender Steffen Tangstad, whom he defeated on September 6, 1986.